 - secret A secret key that's used to generate certain security-related tokens, and as the secret for the internal API.
 This can be any non-blank value.
 If you are using a separate API server (as explained in the administration section), this parameter must have the same value on both the app server and API server. - app.noticeDisplay This is used to broadcast a notice at the top of XTools.
 Set to 1 to turn this feature on. - app.noticeStyle Style of the notice banner, correlating to the Bootstrap contextual classes.
 Available options include danger, warning, info and success. - app.noticeText Message shown to the user.
-If you provide a valid i18n message key, it will display that message instead. - app.load_stylesheets_from_cdn Whether to load our stylesheets and scripts from a CDN.
-This is required if XTools is installed on a Windows server. - app.single_wiki Point XTools to a single wiki, instead of using a meta database.
+If you provide a valid i18n message key, it will display that message instead. - app.single_wiki Point XTools to a single wiki, instead of using a meta database.
 This ignores database_meta_name above. - app.is_labs Whether XTools lives on the Wikimedia Foundation Cloud Services environment.
 If you are developing against the WMF replicas through an SSH tunnel, set this to true. - app.replag_threshold Number of seconds to consider the replicas as "lagged", and show a warning to the user that the data may be out of date.
 For WMF installations, this parameter is obsolete and can be left blank, as the new replicas do not suffer from noticeable lag. - app.query_timeout Maximum allowed time for queries to run.
 This is to ensure database quota is not exceeded. - app.rate_limit_time Used for rate limiting.
 This parameter is the number of minutes during which app. rate_limit_count requests from the same user are allowed.
 Set this to 0 to disable rate limiting. - app.rate_limit_count Number of requests from the same user that are allowed during the time frame specified by app.rate_limit_time.
-Set this to 0 to disable rate limiting. - app.multithread Set to 1 to speed up the Edit Counter and other tools by making multiple asynchronous queries.
-This requires a multithreaded server (such as Apache), so you should set this to 0 if you are using the default Symfony server in your development environment.
-It may also be possible to forward all requests to /api to a dedicated API server.
-See the administration section for more.
-You must also set the app.base_path parameter for multithreading to work. - app.base_path The base URL of your XTools installation, including the protocol.
-This parameter is required if app.multithread is turned on. - app.max_page_revisions Set a maximum number of revisions to process for pages.
+Set this to 0 to disable rate limiting. - app.max_page_revisions Set a maximum number of revisions to process for pages.
 This is to safeguard against unnecessarily consuming too many resources for queries that will most surely timeout.
 Set this to 0 to disable all limitations. - app.max_user_edits Querying a user that has more edits than this will be rejected.
 This is to safeguard against unnecessarily consuming too many resources for queries that will most surely timeout.
 Set this to 0 to disable all limitations.